| | | | | | | | | |

 in recent years on lost civilisations, sphinxes on Mars and buildings from

+ancient cultures being maps of the heavens!
 Hopefully anyone who watched will realise that the claims put forward by

 many are based on extremely selective use of evidence and a vivid imagination.